naomi-tan/odin-recipes/README.md

 - Create an external style.css file.
 - Add style by changing various properties of elements on the page.
 - Document consistently with good commits following convention.
+- Add layout and positioning of elements using css.

 ## Lessons Learnt
 - Use commit history as log.